Published: 30 December 2014

 Noticeable, “ChainCode” can handle only full color (24-bit) bitmap (*.bmp) digital images.
 The scale marker (1 mm×1 mm) was included with each micrograph of RFA induced coagulation necrosis (*.bmp) making “ChainCoder” capable to measure the size of the objects.
 Every micrograph as a *.bmp file was opened with “ChainCoder”.
 The program converted every full color image to a binary (black and white image), reduced noise, automatically detected the contours of necrosis shape, traversed them and described the geometrical contour information as a chain code in a manual manner.
 “ChainCoder” output a chain-code (*.chc) file that is appropriate for the subsequent shape analysis using following program “Chc2Nef”.

 Second Program: “Chc2Nef”.
 Using provided chain-code, “Chc2Nef” calculates coefficients of EFDs by the discrete Fourier transformation of chain-coded contours through the procedure proposed by Kuhl and Gardina (1982), using the formulas (Eq.
 (1), Eq.
 (2)).
 Briefly, the procedure is as follows.
-Using the chain code, a truncated Fourier series expansion of the closed-contour which is a projection on the and axes was obtained, given as:
+Using the chain code, a truncated Fourier series expansion of the closed-contour which is a projection on the x and y axes was obtained, given as:

 Third Program: “PrinComp”.
 This program performs the principal component analysis (PCA) of the normalized coefficients of the EFDs.
 The normalized coefficients of the EFDs can still not be used directly as shape characteristics because the number of coefficients is generally very large and the morphological meaning of each coefficient is difficult to interpret separately.
 Principal component analysis is effective for summarizing the information of the variations contained in the coefficients [4, 8].
 The main idea of PCA is to reduce the dimensionality of a data set, which consists of a large number of correlated variables.
 At this time, it is necessary to preserve as much as possible of the variation of original data set [13].
 Therefore, “PrinComp” performed PCA enabling to minimize the excess array of numerical information and calculated effective principal components, which were significant for the shape evaluation.